AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-55031-type-mixed-cannot-be-nullable-error-during-compilation.md

 ---
-title: 'ACSD-55031: 'Type "mixed" cannot be nullable' error during compilation'
+title: "ACSD-55031: 'Type "mixed" cannot be nullable' error during compilation"
 description: Apply the ACSD-55031 patch to fix the Adobe Commerce issue where the  the `Type "mixed" cannot be nullable` error during compilation while installing an extension.
 feature: Extensions
 role: Admin, Developer